jumpinjackie/forge-e33-mod/design/GREEN.md

 This creature can't be blocked except by creatures with flying.
 When this creature dies, create a Chroma token.
 ---
 I still remember the first mountain we scaled.
 Watching the sun rise above the clouds was magical.
-But rappelling down as we set the handholds was pure exhilaration. - Fleur
+But rappelling down as we set the handholds was pure exhilaration.
+- Fleur, Expedition 69

 3/2
 ```